solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the exception message.

-    > You should see that an exception was thrown since a document was not found that matches the specified id.
+    > You should see that an exception was thrown since an item was not found that matches the specified id.

 1. Click the **🗙** symbol to close the terminal pane.